Azure/Cloud-Native/website/blog-30daysofIA/2023-09-27/build-your-first-intelligent-app-with-azure-ai-and-aks-2.md

 ## Next Steps

-In this two-part article, we explored the creation of an Intelligent App that leverages Azure AI for Vision to analyze images and extract data.
+In this two-part article, we explored the creation of an Intelligent App that leverages Azure AI Vision to analyze images and extract data.
 We learned how to build a Python Web API to perform OCR on uploaded images and subsequently deploy this API via Azure Kubernetes Service.

 Besides OCR and Image Analysis, you can continue exploring Azure’s vast array of services and experiment further with Azure AI and AKS by applying various practical uses to your Intelligent Apps, including natural language processing, speech recognition and synthesis, sentiment analysis for customer feedback, and automated content moderation.